jangler/oracles-randomizer/README.md

 Other small changes have been made for convenience, to simplify randomization logic, or to prevent softlocks.
 The most notable are:

+- **Save and quit is replaced with a warp to the seed tree in Horon Village,** except if you do it from a game over.
 - Mystical seeds grow in all seasons.
 - Seeds can be collected if the player has either slingshot or satchel.
 - The cliff between Eastern Suburbs and Sunken City has stairs instead of a